timlindeberg/tlang/documentation/1_HelloWorld.md

 ## Arguments

-Arguments can be accessed throug    h the `args` variable:
+When in the outermost scope, arguments can be accessed through the `args` variable:

 ```tlang
 println("Hello " + args[0] + "!")